Santa Maria della Vittoria

 Although the church’s façade isn’t very impressive, its interior is extravagantly decorated.
 Since there is very little natural light inside the church, it is filled with candles, which create a very special atmosphere.

-One of the most notable parts of the church is the Cornaro Chapel that houses the “Ecstasy of Saint Teresa”, a sculpture by Bernini.
+One of the most notable parts of the church is the Cornaro Chapel which houses the “Ecstasy of Saint Teresa”, a sculpture by Bernini.
 This figure is considered to be a sculptural masterpiece of the Baroque period.

 The interior of Santa Maria della Vittoria suffered a fire in 1833 and had to be restored.
 However, nowadays it is completely reconstructed.